Medicinal cannabis

 When should I see my doctor?

-If you have a medical condition or symptoms and you think medicinal cannabis can help you, you should speak to your doctor.
-They will be able to give you advice and if medicinal cannabis might be right for you
+Speak to your doctor if you have a medical condition or symptoms, and you think medicinal cannabis may help.
+Your doctor can give you advice and discuss if medicinal cannabis might be right for you.

 Here are some questions you can ask your doctor: